The Intellectual Property and Antitrust Review: Argentina

 The Merger Control Guidelines (approved by Resolution No. 208/2018 of the Secretariat of Trade) establish that, for the purpose of determining market power, the authority will mainly analyse competition through prices; however, it also leaves space for the analysis of other non-price variables, such as product variety, innovation, additional services or quality of the product or service.

-A more recent case, involving the merger of Anheuser Bush Inbev (ABI) and SabMiller, was approved upon ABI entering into an agreement with its main competitor in Argentina, which had opposed the merger, whereby ABI would transfer to said competitor all SabMiller brands plus some of ABI's own brands, in exchange for the payment of cash and the early termination of a pre-existing manufacturing and licensing agreement between ABI and said competitor regarding Budweiser, one of ABI's flagship brands.28
+A more recent case, involving the merger of Anheuser Bush Inbev (ABI) and SabMiller, was approved upon ABI entering into an agreement with its main competitor in Argentina, which had opposed the merger, whereby ABI would transfer to this competitor all SabMiller brands plus some of ABI's own brands, in exchange for the payment of cash and the early termination of a pre-existing manufacturing and licensing agreement between ABI and the competitor regarding Budweiser, one of ABI's flagship brands.29

 i Sham or vexatious IP litigation